DariaKIL/WES_Cardiomyopathy/README.md

 - java 8 (openjdk version "1.8.0_191")
 - R-3.6.0

-## Main commands
+## Commands description
 ----------------------------------------------------------
 We can't provide baseline data and vcf files with annotated results, because this is confidential information about patients.

-The most variant calling steps were provided in Snakemake pipeline.
+The first Variant Calling steps were provided in Snakemake pipeline.
+This is the workflow recommended in our Best Practices for performing variant discovery analysis on cohorts of samples.
+We call variants individually on each sample using the HaplotypeCaller in -ERC GVCF mode.
+In a second step, we then perform a joint genotyping analysis of the gVCFs produced for all samples in a cohort.
+Then we run GenotypeGVCFs on all of them together to create the raw SNP and indel VCFs.
+Then we go to filtering variants to SNP and INDELS and annotation by Annovar and SnpEff.

 To run, we need simply type snakemake in terminal in project directory.
 The main output from this pipeline is annotated vcf file from annovar.

-* Then we need to extract some information from vcf file with ```bcftools query``` and make simple txt table.
+Then we need to extract some information from vcf file with ```bcftools query``` and make simple txt table.

 ```
 bcftools query -f '%CHROM %POS %ID %REF %ALT %QUAL %FILTER %FORMAT %AF %ExAC_ALL %CADD_phred %Func.refGene %Gene.refGene %ExonicFunc.refGene %AAChange.refGene %ExAC_ALL %SIFT_pred %Polyphen2_HDIV_pred %Polyphen2_HVAR_pred %LRT_pred %MutationTaster_pred %MutationAssessor_pred %FATHMM_pred %PROVEAN_pred %CADD_phred %MetaSVM_pred\n' snp_myanno.hg19_multianno.vcf > snp_myanno_bases.txt
 ```
-* The simple filtration with small R command
+The simple filtration with small R command
 ```
 snp_data <-  read.csv('snp_myanno_bases.txt', sep=' ', na.strings = '.')
 snp_data1 <- subset(snp_data, AF > ExAC_ALL &